AchrafKassioui/Learning-SpriteKit/README.md

 *21 January 2024*

-How should you size my SpriteKit scene?
-How does scene size affect performance?
-Will my nodes' position be constrained by the scene size?
-If a physics body falls under gravity, will it continue to fall indefinitely?

 If we command-click on `SKScene` in a SpriteKit code, we can bring up the header information for the class: